```html id="animated-clips-faq-schema" ``` Schedule Call

 Define Your Purpose and Duration

-Decide what the clip is for (social media, explainer, teaser) and how long it should be.
+Decide what the clip is for (social media, explainer videos, teaser) and how long it should be.
 Short animations, 10 to 60 seconds, are easier to produce and share.
 Knowing your goal early keeps you from overreaching.

 Craft a Simple Script or Outline